 In addition to the above, there is a discount relief for individuals buying their first home from the 1 July 2021.
 This means that there will be no SDLT payable on first homes up to the value of £300,000 and 5% SDLT will be payable on properties with a value between £300,001 to £500,000.
 If the purchase price is above £500,000, then the Stamp Duty table above applies, following the rules for those who’ve bought a home before.

-When it comes to purchasing a second home, the higher additional rates remains with a 3% higher rate on top of the new revised standards.
-So, if you are purchasing a holiday home up to the threshold value of £500,000, you will pay 3% SDLT.
-Those buying a second home over the threshold with pay 8% on the portion from £500,001 to £925,000, 13% on the portion from £925,001 to £1.5 million, and 15% on the remaining portion over £1.5 million.
+When it comes to purchasing a second home, the higher additional rates remain with a 3% higher rate on top of these standards.
+So, if you are purchasing a holiday home up to the threshold value of £125,000 you will pay 3% SDLT.
+Those buying a second home over the threshold will pay 8% on the portion from £250,001 to £925,000, 13% on the portion from £925,001 to £1.5 million, and 15% on the remaining portion over £1.5 million.

-On new leasehold sales and transfers, the nil rate band which applies to the net present value of any rents payable for residential property is also increased to £500,000 until the end of March next year.
-A SDLT of 1% will be charged on any net present value of any rent over the threshold.
+On new leasehold sales and transfers, the nil rate band which applies to the net present value of any rents payable for residential property is £125,000.

 As there are many different types of stamp duty tax, we have created a stamp duty calculator to help you work out how much you will have to pay for the property you buy.
 Simply fill out the purchase price and see what your tax will be.